-My best known research relates to contract cheating and academic integrity.
+My best known academic research relates to contract cheating, essay mills and academic integrity.
 I have also published widely across the Computer Science and Education fields, particularly in Computer Science Education (or Computing Education), although much of the research I’ve been involved with is intended for a wider audience and does not known an academic background or detailed discipline knowledge.

 While I was at Birmingham City University, I also was the lead for the university research group Innovations in Computing Education.
 I now collaborate on research with several external and international partners.

 My research interests in academic integrity stem from when I completed my PhD at London South Bank University, looking at the detection of plagiarism.

 My PhD was entitled Effective and Efficient Plagiarism Detection, supervised by Professor Fintan Culwin.
 The PhD thesis combined technical programming aspects, along with concepts from Human Computer Interaction to look at how the human-led process of plagiarism detection in free text such as essays (also known as natural language) could be improved.
 The thesis argued that this could be done in two ways.
 First of all, by using appropriate algorithms to make sure that the right pieces of student work were flagged for human inspection.
 Secondly, by providing a visual representation of each pair of copied assignments (or an assignment with other sources, such as web pages), so that a human could easily confirm whether or not this work was original.
 The PhD also worked backwards to use the visualisation techniques to improve the algorithms used to identify similar text.